Oxymax-CLAMS

 - Intermittent Fasting (IF): Using automated food access to study how time-restricted feeding affects lifespan and metabolic rate.

-Researchers often place CLAMS-HOMECAGE units inside environmental enclosures (chambers that control temperature).
+Researchers often place CLAMS-HC units inside environmental enclosures (chambers that control temperature).

 - Cold Challenge: Moving a mouse from 22°C to 4°C to measure adaptive thermogenesis (the ability to burn calories to stay warm).